Just like building a perfectly optimized landing page, there is a science to creating high-converting, low cost-per-click, Google Ads campaigns.

 Choose your extensions wisely and start getting noticed more often.

-Google AdWords is one of the best methods to generate landing page traffic and convert prospects into leads, and nurture them to a sale.
+Google Ads is one of the best methods to generate landing page traffic and convert prospects into leads, and nurture them to a sale.
 Setting up a new campaign can seem tedious and overwhelming, but once you have the basics down, it’s not that bad.

 Once your campaigns have been active and generating data, analyze what keywords have been producing for you, what time of day should they run, what extensions are providing value, and more.